HasanOmarHasan/MoreHealth/README.md

-# MoreHealth AI GenAI
+# Heal-Gen: AI-Powered Health Assistant

-MoreHealth is an AI-driven health assistant platform where users interact with an artificial intelligences genAI to describe symptoms and receive personalized treatment recommendations.
-The system leverages custom-built machine learning models to analyze user input, suggest evidence-based remedies, and offer additional AI-powered health services such as lifestyle advice, medication info, and preventive care tips.
+**Heal-Gen** is a GenAI-powered healthcare platform that enables users to describe their symptoms and receive personalized medical advice.
+The system leverages intelligent machine learning models to offer evidence-based recommendations, health tips, lifestyle advice, and preventive care suggestions.
+The platform includes chat, forums, real-time notifications, and a social network for users and verified doctors.

 ## High-Level Architecture